Monotoba/power_manager/README.md

 ## Contact

-For any questions or concerns, please contact Randy via email: randy@example.com
+For any questions or concerns, please post an issue here.